-* World's biggest platinum producer bows to gov't, union
+* World's biggest platinum producer bows to gov't, union pressure

 * Tensions high in platinum belt after violence last year